barower/barower.github.io/_posts/2019-08-10-Booting_ZynqMP_With_GPT.markdown

 ---
 layout: post
-title:  "Booting ZynqMP With GPT"
+title:  "Booting Zynq UltraScale+ From SD Card With GPT Instead Of MBR"
 date:   2019-08-10 12:30:00 +0200
 categories: embedded
 ---
-# Booting Zynq UltraScale+ from SD Card With GPT Instead of MBR
+# How to do it from terminal

 * Backup original MBR to file

-    dd if=path_to_device of=MBR.orig count=512 bs=1
+>dd if=path_to_device of=MBR.orig count=512 bs=1

-* Find location of your FAT partition (the one of type Microsoft basic data)
+* Find start and end sectors of your FAT partition (the one of type Microsoft basic data)

-    fdisk -l path_to_device
+>fdisk -l path_to_device

   You should see something similar to:

     Device          Start     End Sectors   Size   Type
     path_to_device  2048   135167  133120    65M   Microsoft basic data

-* Temporarily generate MBR entry for your FAT partition (this WILL destroy current your MBR, that's why we made backup earlier)
+* Temporarily generate valid MBR entry for your FAT partition (this WILL destroy your current MBR, that's why we made backup earlier)

-    fdisk -t dos path_to_device
+>fdisk -t dos path_to_device

  Then: